-We lease warehouse facilities and office space.
+The Company leases warehouse facilities and office space.
 These assets and properties are generally leased under noncancelable agreements that expire at various dates through 2025 with various renewal options for additional periods.
 The agreements, which have and continue to be classified as operating leases, generally provide for base rent and require us to pay all insurance, taxes and other maintenance costs.
 The Company’s operating leases are exclusively for building space in the different cities we have operations.
 The lease terms typically last from 2-3 years with some being longer or shorter depending on needs of the business and the lease partners.
-The Company has also engaged in month-to-month leases for parking spaces that the Company has elected to expense as incurred.
+The Company has also engages in month-to-month leases for parking spaces that the Company has elected to expense as incurred.
 Our lease agreements do not include variable lease payments.
-Our lessors do offer options to extend lease terms as leases expire and management evaluates against current rental markets and other strategic factors in making the decision to renew.
-When leases are within 6 months of being renewed, management will estimate probabilities of renewing for an additional term based on market and strategic factors and if the probability is more likely than not that the lease will be renewed, the financials will assume the lease is renewed under the lease renewal option.
+The Company’s lessors offer options to extend lease terms as leases expire, and management evaluates current rental markets and other strategic factors in making the decision whether to renew.
+When leases are within six months of renewal, management will estimate probabilities of renewing for an additional term based on market and strategic factors, and if the probability is more likely than not that the lease will be renewed, the financials will assume the lease is renewed under the lease renewal option.

-The operating leases we have do not contain residual value guarantees and do not contain restrictive covenants.
+The Company's operating leases contain no residual value guarantees or contain restrictive covenants.

-Leases accounted under ASC 842 were determined based on analysis of the lease contracts using lease payments and timing as documented in the contract.
-Non lease contracts were also evaluated to understand if the contract terms provided for an asset that we controlled and provided us with substantially all the economic benefits.
-We did not observe any contracts with embedded leases.
-Lease contracts were reviewed, and distinctions made between non lease and lease payments.
+Lease amounts accounted for under ASC 842 were determined based on analysis of the lease contracts using lease payments and timing as documented in the contract.
+Non-lease contracts were also evaluated to determine if the contract terms provided an asset that was controlled by the Company, and provided it with substantially all relevant economic benefits.
+The Company is not a party to any contracts containing embedded leases.
+All lease contracts were reviewed, and distinctions made between lease and non-lease payments.
 Only payments related to the lease of the asset were included in lease payment calculations.
 Management uses an estimation of its incremental borrowing rate at lease commencement over similar terms as the lease contracts in determining the present value of its lease obligations.

-The Company from time to time grants restricted stock awards and options to employees (including executives), non-employees, and members of the Board of Directors.
+The Company from time to time grants stock awards, restricted stock awards, and options to employees (including executives), non-employees, and members of the Board of Directors.
 Such awards are valued based on the grant date fair-value of the instruments, net of estimated forfeitures.
-The value of each award is amortized on a straight-line basis over the vesting period.
+The value of each award is recognized over the vesting period.

 Earnings Per Share